blastcloud/hybrid-docs/docs/extending/readme.md

 You can register macros in two ways:

 1. Inline anywhere before you need it with the static `Expectation::macro` method.
-1. Globally with the PHPUnit extension that Guzzler provides.
+1. Globally with the PHPUnit extension that Hybrid provides.

 #### Registering Macros Inline